Friday, November 1, 2024

 The USB Hub is so old it's no longer sold (not a surprise) and now is a 7-port, smaller device.

 What was left was how to put it all together.
 And that's how it became Frankenhub.
 I decided the perfect "suturing" was silicone bathtub caulk.
-Silicone caulk is waterproof, binds to almost anything, remains pliable, and can be removed.
-As an adhesive it's more than adequately secure when joining two flat surfaces.
+Silicone caulk is waterproof, bonds to almost anything, remains pliable, and can be removed.
+As an adhesive it's more than adequately secure when joining two flat, clean surfaces.

 Frankenhub is three layers, a dovetail to mate it to the ad-hoc finder shoe on the scope OTA, the USB hub, and then the dew controller on top: